 Indicators These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-Evidence These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-Notes and action points The school's commitment to a whole school approach to health and wellbeing is communicated to everyone including parents, carers, staff pupils and the wider community. e.g. newsletters, fliers for events, displays, Mental Health & Wellbeing Charter A culture of communication and openness that ensures concerns can be addressed. e.g. worry boxes, pastoral care drop-ins, circle-time type activities,
+How this might look in school These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+Notes and action points The school's commitment to a whole school approach to health and wellbeing is communicated to everyone including parents, carers, staff pupils and the wider community. e.g. newsletters, fliers for events, displays, Mental Health & Wellbeing Charter A culture of communication and openness that ensures concerns can be addressed. e.g. worry boxes, pastoral care drop-ins, circle-time type activities, There is recognition that everyone in the e.g. pastoral care meetings, parent workshops, home-